rosell-dk/webp-express/README.txt

 * Fixed bug: Updating plugin failed on some systems (in the unzip phase).
 Problem was introduced in 0.17.0 with the updated binaries.
 * Fixed bug: Alter HTML used the protocol (http/https) for the site for generated links (rather than keeping the protocol for the link).
 Thanks to Jacob Gullberg from Sweden for discovering this bug.

+If you experienced update problems due to the update bug, you will probably be left with an incomplete installation.
+Some of the plugin files are there, but not all.
+Especially, the main plugin file (webp-express.php) is missing, which means that Wordpress don't "see" the plugin (it is missing from the list).
+Trying to install WebP Express again will probably not work, because the "webp-express" folder is already there.
+You will then have to remove the "webp-express" folder in "plugins" manually (via ftp or a plugin, such as File Manager).

 For more info, see the closed issues on the 0.17.2 milestone on the github repository: https://github.com/rosell-dk/webp-express/milestone/29?closed=1

 = 0.17.1 =